2014–15 Syed Mushtaq Ali Trophy

-2014–15 Syed Mushtaq Ali Trophy was the seventh edition of the Syed Mushtaq Ali Trophy competition, an Indian domestic team only Twenty20 cricket tournament in India.
-It was contested by 27 teams.
+The 2014–15 Syed Mushtaq Ali Trophy was the seventh edition of the Syed Mushtaq Ali Trophy, an annual Twenty20 tournament in India.
+Played from 24 March to 7 April 2015, it was contested by all 27 Ranji Trophy teams.
+Gujarat won the championship, earning their second title.

 Format

 The teams were divided into five zonal groups: Central, East, North, South and West.
 All group stage matches were held at a single host city within that zone: Indore (Central), Cuttack (East), Delhi (North), Kochi (South) and Pune (West).